dutt-arka/GreyMatterGrail/README.md

 To **learn more about a system**, I recommend starting with the **[Connection circles](/systems_thinking/connection_circles.md)**.

 It's a great tool to map different elements of a system or a story and the relationships between them.
-You can get started with a **[Connection circles worksheet](https://gumroad.com/l/untools-worksheets)**.

 **The key benefit of** **connection circles is that they expose feedback loops** (both **[balancing](/systems_thinking/balancing_feedback_loop.md)** and **[reinforcing](/systems_thinking/reinforcing_feedback_loop.md)** loops).
 You can then move on to learning about those loops to really understand what's going on in the system.